visgl/deck.gl/modules/mapbox/README.md

 ### Injecting deck layers into an existing mapbox layer stack

 A bit more control is provided by the optional `before` parameter of the mapbox [`map.addLayer(layer, before?)`](https://www.mapbox.com/mapbox-gl-js/api/#map#addlayer) API.
-Using this parameter, it is possible to inject a `DeckLayer` instance just before any existing mapbox layer in the layer stack of the currently loaded style.
+Using this parameter, it is possible to inject a `MapboxLayer` instance just before any existing mapbox layer in the layer stack of the currently loaded style.

 That sounds good, but which mapbox layer should the application pick as its "injection point", and how does the application get a reference to it?